Tax deductions for therapists and private practitioners

 Are you overlooking some of the lesser-known tax write-offs for therapists?

 Read on for helpful tips and a list of tax deductions for therapists and clinicians in private practice.
+And—keep in mind—you may be able to deduct your therapy practice software on your taxes.

-First, what are tax deductions for therapists?
+What are tax deductions for therapists?

 When you use a deduction in filing your tax return, you are essentially writing off costs that you already paid toward your private practice—for example, renting and decorating your therapy office.

-Through using a “tax write-off” you are able to subtract these costs and expenses from your income for the year, and then you are taxed on the remainder of the income, i.e. a lesser number.
+Through using a “tax write-off” you are able to subtract these costs and expenses from your income for the year, and then you are taxed on the remainder of the income, i.e., a lesser number.

 Tax deductions decrease the tax bill you need to pay, because you’re showing the Internal Revenue Service (IRS) that you already spent this money on your business during the previous year.